ochertkova/to_do_list_python/README.md

 ### Planned further development

 - Add Unit tests and flask endpoint tests using SQLLite
-- Add experetion time to the authentication tokens
+- Add experation time to the authentication tokens
 - Write a simple Front-End in React